 The facility is not allowed to operate the boilers unless a maintenance and malfunction abatement management plan (MMP) is implemented and maintained.
 An amended MMP was previously submitted to and approved by AQD staff.
-TES appears to be following the MMP, however, with new PTI requirements and compliance with 40 CFR Part 63, Subpart UUUUU, AQD recommends reviewing the MMP and if necessary, updating the MMP and submitting the updated version to AQD.
+TES appears to be following the MMP.

 The facility is also not allowed to operate the boilers unless the baghouses and scrubbers are installed and operating properly.
 Based on the low opacity readings, it can be assumed that the baghouses are operating properly.
-Based on the $SO_2$ reduction efficiency of greater than 90% it appears that the scrubbers are operating properly.
-At the time of the inspection, EUBOILER01 had opacity of 2% and a $SO_2$ reduction of 93%, and EUBOILER02 had opacity of 3% and a $SO_2$ reduction of 97%.
+Based on the SO2 reduction efficiency of greater than 90% it appears that the scrubbers are operating properly.
+At the time of the inspection, EUBOILER01 had opacity of 1.3% and a SO2 reduction of 99%, and EUBOILER02 had opacity of 0.77% and a SO2 reduction of 99%.